 Before we get to grips with how each of these works, let’s explore the topic in a little more detail.

-Integrating the data you get in Salesforce and Google Analytics is essential.
+The Google Analytics Salesforce integration is essential.
 Think about it like this.

 Salesforce is your CRM.
 It’s where your leads live and the tool you use to manage, nurture and close your leads.